How to create advanced search queries in FotoStation.

 Reusing metadata in searches

-On the right-hand side of the search text field you find two dropdown lists.
+There are 2 drop-down lists on the right-hand side of the search text field.
 The first list lets you access previously entered searches.
-From the second dropdown list you can choose Field is empty, which inserts xnoword into the text field.
-This option is used when you would like to find files where one specific metadata field or all metadata fields are empty.
+From the second drop-down list, you can choose Field is empty, which inserts XNOWORD into the text field.
+This option is used when you want to find files where one specific metadata field is empty.
 This option can of course be combined with other searches.

 Searching by image attributes